 PATRICK WHITE PLAYWRIGHTS FELLOW AND AWARD

 The Patrick White Playwrights Fellowship is a year-long position awarded each May to an established playwright in recognition of their excellent body of work and includes a commission to write a new play.
-STC’s current Patrick White Fellow is Anchuli Felicia King, whose hit play White Pearl will be restaged in Wharf 2 Theatre from July.
+STC’s current Patrick White Fellow is Angus Cerini, whose gripping and mysterious piece fo Australian Gothic, Wonnangatta, had its world premiere with STC in 2020.
+Cerini was preceded by playwright Anchuli Felicia King whose play White Pearl will be remounted in Act 1 of STC's 2022 Season.
 Also announced each May, the Patrick White Playwrights Award is given to an original and ambitious unproduced script with strong theatrical potential.
+This year's Patrick White Playwrights award went to Ra Chapman for the play K-BOX.

 EMERGING WRITERS GROUP